Faculty and Staff

 B.S.
 Chemistry, UCSC; PhD Physical Chemistry, UCSC; Postdoctoral Researcher - S. A. Carter Lab Physics Dept., UCSC

-Melissa, a physical chemist, was born and raised in Northern California on 5 acres of land where she grew our own food.
+Melissa, a physical chemist, was born and raised in Northern California on 5 acres of land where she grew her own food.
 Her only electricity came from the sun, or from a waterwheel in the creek when there was not enough sun.
 She counted fish with her Dad who was a radical environmentalist.
 She lived a simple life focused on science, preservation and an absolute minimum carbon footprint.
-Upon graduating from South Fork High School she moved to Santa Barbara to attend at UCSB.
-After 3 years of study, she transferred to UCSC to finish both her Undergraduate and Graduate degrees.
+Upon graduating from South Fork High School, she moved to Santa Barbara to attend at UCSB.
+After three years of study, she transferred to UCSC to finish both her Undergraduate and Graduate degrees.
 Immediately following completion of her PhD, she worked concurrently as a PostDoctoral Researcher in the Physics Department at UCSC and as a research scientist at a small start-up developing novel materials and processes for lightweight, flexible electronics.
 This research culminated in Small Business Innovative Research Phase I and Phase II awards from the National Science Foundation.
 Career development took her through a series of small start ups leading a team of researchers at Konarka Technologies developing hybrid organic-inorganic photovoltaics, developing lithium ion battery electrolytes and electrode materials at Nanoscale Components and creating encapsulation methods for solar cells in Goleta.
 Melissa made a transition from R&D to teaching Chemistry, Physical Science and Math, at Merrimack College, Saint Anselm College, Andover High School and Villanova Preparatory School.
 She loves reading, learning, listening, thinking, analyzing, creating, teaching, and exploring.
 Teaching allows me more time to spend with my family, cooking, practicing yoga, gardening, surfing, cycling and being still.
 Melissa knows that it is possible to be determined, to work hard, to set a goal and then consistently take small steps to reach that goal.
 This is what she hopes to teach her students.